wondenge/otomatik/README.md

 # Otomatik - Automatic HTTPS using Let's Encrypt

+We use `otomatic` at [Chamaconekt Kenya](https://github.com/chamaconekt) in our `net.listen` golang programs, or essentially all of our server applications.
+This helps us improve and automate network security for all of our go programs using the ACME protocol.

+This protocol gives us TLS certificates, meaning we are getting security from the transport layer.
+TLS gives us certain guarantees;
+- We want our data to remain private on transit.
+- We also want integrity, a guarantee that our data is not modified on transit, and if someone does, we detect it and reject it.
+- We want authenticity, a promise that we know we are talking to the right machine and not an impersonator.

-With Otomatik, you can add one line to your Go application to serve securely over TLS, without ever having to touch certificates.
+With Otomatik, we can add one line to our Go applications to serve securely over TLS, without ever having to touch certificates.

 Instead of: